Skip to content

 """Create error documentation when new error discovered."""

-# Extract error type from message
+# Extract error code and title from message

 # Check if already documented

-existing = find_existing_error_doc(agent, error_type)
+existing = find_existing_error_doc(agent, error_code)

 if existing:

-# Update existing error doc
+# Update existing error doc (implementation not shown)

 return update_error_documentation(existing, context)